 A prolonged drought followed by a welcomed spike in rain and another dry spell has created a "recipe for destruction" that's manifesting itself in wildfires of historic proportions raging in California, leveling thousands of homes and killing at least 31 people, a state fire official told ABC's "Good Morning America" on Monday.

-With blazes burning in both Northern and Southern California, firefighters on the front lines are being pushed to the brink, many working 24-hour shifts to bring the infernos under control, said Batallion Chief Lucas Spellman of the California Department of Forestry and Fire Protection, also known as Cal Fire.
+With blazes burning in both Northern and Southern California, firefighters on the front lines are being pushed to the brink, many working 24-hour shifts to bring the infernos under control, said Battalion Chief Lucas Spellman of the California Department of Forestry and Fire Protection, also known as Cal Fire.

 "We're all very exhausted.
 But at this point, we have people depending on us and we have a job to do and we're not going to stop until these fires are put out," Spellman said in an interview with ABC News' Chief Anchor George Stephanopoulos.